-The score of 900 on the HESI Exit Comprehensive Examination is consistent with the performance of the generic BSN students who have successfully passed through the curriculum by attaining scores of 75% or above on exam averages and final exams, assignments and clinical performance criteria and thus have passed nursing courses with grades of "C" or above.
-BSN students must attain a score of 900 on the HESI Exit Comprehensive exam to be allowed to graduate from the programs.
+The score of 900 on the HESI Exit Comprehensive Examination is consistent with the performance of generic BSN students who have successfully passed through the curriculum by attaining scores of 75% or above on exam averages and final exams, assignments and clinical performance criteria and thus have passed nursing courses with grades of "C" or above.
+BSN students must attain a score of 900 on the HESI Exit Comprehensive exam to be allowed to graduate from the program.

-- RN's will enroll and take the following courses and achieve a grade of "C" or above: - NURS 3303 Epidemiologic Perspectives for Nurses 3 semester hours - NURS 3212 Care of Populations based on Major Stratifications 2 semester hours - BIOL 3433 Pathophysiology 4 semester hours - NURS 3434 Care of Individuals III -- 4 semester hours

-- NURS 4212 Care of Vulnerable Populations 2 semester hours - NURS 4424 Nurses in the Community and Nursing the Community 4 semester hours - NURS 4392 Professional Issues and Nursing Research 3 semester hours - NURS 4294 Applied Research and Externship 2 semester hours - NURS 4464 Health Administration for Nurses 4 semester hours
+- RNs will enroll and take the following courses and achieve a grade of "C" or above: - BIOL 3433 Pathophysiology 4 semester hours - NURS 3434 Care of Individuals III -- 4 semester hours - NURS 4412 Care of Vulnerable Populations 4 semester hours - NURS 4424 Nurses in the Community and Nursing the Community 4 semester hours - NURS 4494 Senior Seminar: Applied Nursing Research and Externship 4 semester hours - NURS 4564 Professional Issues and Nurse Leadership 5 semester hours

-Subtotal of hours taken 28 hours
+Subtotal of hours taken 25 hours